Sargam-Agarwal/Address-Book/README.md

 Any kind of contribution that helps improve this project is welcome.
 Make sure to read the Contribution Guide before contributing to the project.

 ## 🎗 Code Of Conduct
-Check out the code of conduct [here](https://github.com/Sargam-Agarwal/Address-Book/blob/master/CODE_OF_CONDUCT.md)
+You can find the code of conduct [here](https://github.com/Sargam-Agarwal/Address-Book/blob/master/CODE_OF_CONDUCT.md)